epreston/template-web-threejs/README.md

 ## Quick Start

-Install [Node.js](https://nodejs.org/en/download/), create a new repository using this [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), download a local [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) of your new repository, and run the following console commands within your local copy:
+Install [Node.js](https://nodejs.org/en/download/), start a new repository using this [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), create a local [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) of your new repository, and run the following console commands within your local copy:

 ```bash
 # install dependencies